Filter Content

 COVID SCHOOL PROCEDURES

-We are hearing anecdotally from families that COVID is active again in Castlemaine at the moment.
+We are hearing anecdotally from families that COVID is active again in Castlemaine at the moment and there have been cases in school families.

 Schools will make sure your child is as safe as possible and will focus on: